 These issues do more than affect a person’s self-confidence.
-Excess skin, for one, can make exercise problematic.
+Sagging skin, for one, can make exercise problematic.
 It can be difficult to fit into clothes or find undergarments that feel comfortable.
 Moreover, excess belly fat has been linked to higher rates of morbidity when related to health issues like diabetes and high blood pressure.

 Naturally, a situation like this should prompt you to look at your diet and lifestyle.
 A nutritious diet full of fruits, vegetables, whole grains, and lean proteins can go a long way at slimming your waistline and improving your overall health.
 Likewise, getting regular exercise — even if it’s just 15 minutes a day — can help as well.

 Still, we all know that diet and exercise can only go so far.
-What happens when you’ve been paying attention to what you eat and your physical activity and you’re still struggling with annoying abdominal fat and/or excess skin around the waist?
+What happens when you’ve been paying attention to what you eat and your physical activity and you’re still struggling with annoying abdominal fat and/or skin around the waist?

 Plastic surgery has come a long way over the past decade.
 Today, there are more procedures than ever designed to help you achieve your desired silhouette and boost your confidence.

-A lot of patients know this already, but they may not know which procedure is best for them.
+A lot of patients know this already, but they may not know which cosmetic procedure is best for them.
 While it’s always good to consult directly with a plastic surgeon about your option, we can take a look at each surgery individually right now.

 Up ahead, we’ll examine the key differences and similarities between tummy tucks and liposuction to help you decide which procedure will be best for you.

 Of the two procedures — tummy tucks and liposuction — tummy tucks tend to be more invasive.
-Larger incisions must be made so that excess skin can be removed, and small deposits of excess fat are generally removed as well.
+Larger incisions must be made so that skin can be removed, and small deposits of excess fat cells are generally removed as well.